 It’s an artist’s responsibility to tell our very peculiar truths by spreading the seeds of our very peculiar knowledge to a nurturing soil.
 It’s not our job to peek out and see if anything grows.
 It is about giving, not harvesting.
 Such is the greatness of any great artist.

 I didn’t share any of these thoughts with the rest of the participants.
 The fact that a great living American artist had engraved my name in one of his paintings to encourage younger artists to believe in their peculiar truths (regardless of how challenging that seems) was something too big to be shared just like that.
 So, as I had already done for a decade, I remained in silence.
 The time wasn’t right.

 That was last Thursday night.
 Today is Monday.
 I went to sleep with the image of a paintbrush drawing letters on the back of a kitchen tile.
 The following day, Friday February 8th, at 88, my dear friend Robert Ryman passed away.

 I met Robert Ryman on November 25, 2008, thanks to the American artist Merrill Wagner, also Mrs. Ryman.

-Merrill had told Bob to meet me that morning at the Museum of Modern Art to collaborate in a secret project that I was developing based on the intersection between art and education, which consisted of maintaining dialogues in front of art pieces.
+Merrill had told Bob to meet me that morning at the Museum of Modern Art to collaborate in a secret project that I was developing based on the intersection between art and education, which consisted in maintaining dialogues in front of art pieces.

 I had a photograph exhibited at the MoMA’s Staff Show and, after meeting individually with friends to see my framed piece, we would walk around the permanent collection.
-(I still believe that the best way to embrace art is by looking at it allowing the work to reveal itself to us, and whenever possible in good company).
+(I believe that the best way to embrace art is by looking at it allowing the work to reveal itself to us, and whenever possible in good company).

 Ryman arrived to the lobby right on time.
 We talked briefly about how a remunerated job in the galleries of a museum can influence an artist’s work, and then we went upstairs to see Mirós.